Your Boxing Questions, Answered – Boxing Facts, Boxing Information, and Boxing Tips 🥊

 🔸 Is boxing good for fitness?

 Boxing is GREAT for fitness.
 Boxing is a full-body cardio workout that activates muscles all over your body, especially your arms, core, and legs.
 One 3-minute boxing round with proper boxing technique is enough to leave you a puddle on the ground, and then you realize you have many more rounds to go.
 But if that is too much for you, you can always go slower to calibrate to your pace.
 In between rounds at our boxing class in Denver, you will do active rest like squats or lunges, so you are keeping your heart rate up and pushing yourself the whole time.
 Boxing will get you in great aerobic shape but it also builds up strength in your legs and core.
 Boxing is a great complement to workouts such as CrossFit or HIIT.
+(Read more about our thoughts on CrossFit in Denver.)
 It has the added benefits of teaching you a skill and self-defense.